home-assistant/home-assistant.io/source/_integrations/pushover.markdown

 To use notifications, please see the [getting started with automation page](/getting-started/automation/).

-When sending a notification, optional parameters can also be set as per the pushover [API documentation](https://pushover.net/api).
+When sending a notification, optional parameters can also be set as per the Pushover [API documentation](https://pushover.net/api).

 Example notification triggered from the Alexa integration for an intents is shown below which also uses [Automation Templating](/getting-started/automation-templating/) for the message: